'Salem's Lot (film): Release

 Salem's Lot was originally set to be released in theaters on September 9, 2022, the post–Labor Day weekend that had been successful for the studio's past horror releases, but was delayed to April 21, 2023, "due to COVID-related delays in the post-production realm", before losing its release date to Evil Dead Rise.

 There was growing concern that the project would be scrapped, despite being completely filmed and deep into post-production, similar to Batgirl, Scoob!
 Holiday Haunt and Coyote vs. Acme; the former two were cancelled on August 3, 2022, while the latter was cancelled on November 9, 2023, and saved on March 31, 2025, by Ketchup Entertainment.
 These films were ultimately treated as tax write-offs for the production company in the context of the Warner Bros.
 Discovery restructuring.

-However, by October 2023, Warner Bros. was considering releasing the film on Max due to the 2023 SAG-AFTRA strike creating a "growing need for Max content", although a spokesperson stated no decision regarding the film's future distribution plans had been made yet.
+However, by October 2023, Warner Bros.
+Pictures was considering releasing the film on Max due to the 2023 SAG-AFTRA strike creating a "growing need for Max content", although a spokesperson stated no decision regarding the film's future distribution plans had been made yet.
 In February 2024, King questioned why there were still no confirmed release plans for the film, stating that he is "not sure why WB is holding it back; not like it's embarrassing, or anything.
 Who knows.
 I just write the fucking things."
 Dauberman believes that this escalation in King's speech contributed to the eventual finalization.
 In March, Warner Bros. confirmed that it would be released on Max, and in August, it was scheduled for an October 2024 launch.

 Before broader accessibility, it was the opening film at Beyond Fest on September 25, 2024.
 The film was then released exclusively OTT on October 3, 2024.
 Releasing Salem's Lot in October, ahead of Nosferatu in December, and on Max instead of theaters, helped avoid competition between the two films, preventing a potential split in ticket sales and viewership.

 The Film Distributors' Association reported that it would be theatrically released in the United Kingdom and Ireland on October 11, 2024.
 Residents of the UK do not have access to Max due to existing agreements inked between Warner Bros. and Sky ("the exclusive distributor of most HBO content" in the UK) that do not expire until late 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 20 critics, indicating "mixed or average" reviews.

 Josh Korngut of Dread Central awarded the film 2 stars out of 5 and wrote, "Despite its occasional scares and striking style, this adaptation lacks any of the terror or emotional depth of its Stephen King source material."
 Bloody Disgusting's Meagan Navarro also gave the film 2/5 stars, noting, "it's an adaptation that feels heavily tampered with, gutting all story and character development solely in favor of vampire scares."